cysouw/diathesis/text/c10_participle.md

 **Notes**

-There are various highly frequent examples of *machen + Partizip* in which the participle is not directly derived from a finite verb.
+There are various highly frequent examples of *machen+Partizip* in which the participle is not directly derived from a finite verb.

 - Das Geschäft macht mich angesehen.
 - Etwas macht mich erfahren.
 - Der Film macht ihn beliebt.
 - Der Rauch macht mich benommen.

-### [ NA | NA ] *nehmen + Partizip* Imprisonment
+### [ NA | NA ] *nehmen+Partizip* Imprisonment

-The *nehmen + Partizip* construction frequently occurs with *fangen* 'to catch' in the context of imprisonment [@next].
+The *nehmen+Partizip* construction frequently occurs with *fangen* 'to catch' in the context of imprisonment [@next].
 Incidental cases with other verbs are attested, but these seem to be highly unusual.

 ::: ex
 - Er fängt den Dieb.